LeonardoSilva-code/Apollo-Cryptocurrency/README.md

-Simple inplementation of a blockchain for a toy cryptocurrency named "Apollo"
+Simple implementation of a blockchain for a toy cryptocurrency named "Apollo"